Motivic configurations on the line: Introduction

 Here, we borrow the term \emph{anabelian} from Grothendieck's anabelian program on the \'etale fundamental group \cite{Gro97}.
 Morel's anabelian theorem implies that for Theorem~\ref{thm:D-sum-all-f_i}, it suffices to prove the analogous result after applying $\pA$.

 The map $\pA(\cv_D)$ has target $\pA(\bigvee_{i=1}^n \P^1)$, which Morel shows is the initial strongly $\A^1$-invariant sheaf on the free product.
 While maps to this sheaf seem to us to be difficult to control, Morel shows that $\pA(\P^1)$ is $2$-nilpotent.
 Thus, we are free to pass to various sorts of $2$-nilpotent quotients of $\pA(\vee_{i=1}^n \P^1)$ while computing $\pA(\vee f_i \circ \cv_D)$.
-There are subtleties involving $\A^1$-invariance and nilpotence.
-See \cite{Asok_Bac_Hop24}.
+There are subtleties involving $\A^1$-invariance and nilpotence (c.f.~\cite{Asok_Bac_Hop24}).

 We define a $2$-nilpotent quotient for our purposes (Lemma \ref{lem:Kr_central}, Proposition \ref{prop:veefic_factors_2_nil}, and Remark \ref{rem:2nil_quotient_free}) and then define a homomorphism to a central kernel associated to a sort of ``difference" between two pinch maps (Lemma \ref{lem:Deltac12_to_K}).
 We show this difference composed with $\pA(\vee_i f_i)$ is controlled by the ranks of the $\A^1$-degrees of the $f_i$ (Lemma \ref{overlineveefi_on_K}).
-Call these ranks the integer-valued degrees of the $f_i$.
+Call these ranks the integer valued degrees of the $f_i$.
 This is used to show that a single example where Theorem \ref{thm:D-sum-all-f_i} holds for an $n$-tuple of endomorphisms with a given $n$-tuple of integer valued degrees implies the theorem for all endomorphisms of $\P^1$ with those integer valued degrees (Lemma~\ref{lem:key lemma}).
-This establishes the theorem for all $n$-tuples of endomorphisms of $\P^1$ such that the ranks of the $\A^1$-degrees of each endomorphism is positive (Corollary \ref{cor:d=dalg for positive ranks}).
+This establishes the theorem for all $n$-tuples of endomorphisms of $\P^1$ with positive integer valued degrees (Corollary \ref{cor:d=dalg for positive ranks}).
 We then show a certain differences of differences is independent of one of the integer valued degrees (Lemma \ref{lem:f_i0+1Delta-fDelta}).
 This allows a downward induction which proves Theorem~\ref{thm:D-sum-all-f_i}.

 As previously mentioned, the first step of our proof of Theorem~\ref{thm:D-sum-all-f_i} involves defining the \emph{unstable local $\mb{A}^1$-degree}.

 \begin{defn} Let $f:\mb{P}^1_k\to\mb{P}^1_k$ be a pointed rational map.
 If $x$ is a closed point such that $f(x)=0$, then the \emph{unstable local degree} of $f$ at $x$ is the image $\deg^u_x(f)\in\GW^u(k)$ of the map